arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ## Conclusion

-In this application note we have learned how to implement an industrial assets monitoring system turning a conventional air compressor into smart.
-This application could be a simple demonstration of how Arduino's environment simplifies de workflow for developing smart solutions to solve real industrial needs.
-The Arduino PRO products line is a perfect fit for developing robust and reliable projects for the industry.
-We covered in-site sensor data sampling, Bluetooth® Low Energy communication, and real-time Cloud monitoring.
+In this application note, we have learned how to implement an industrial asset monitoring system by turning a conventional air compressor into a smart device.

+This application shows how Arduino's environment simplifies the workflow for developing smart solutions to address real industrial needs.
+The Arduino PRO product line is a perfect fit for developing robust and reliable projects for the industry.
+We covered on-site sensor data sampling, Bluetooth® Low Energy communication, and real-time Cloud monitoring.

 ### Next Steps